NOC-OI/python-intro-schools/learners/reference.md

 [**compose**]{#compose}
 :   To apply one function to the result of another, such as `f(g(x))`.

-[**conditional statement**]{#conditional-statement}
-:   A statement in a program that might or might not be executed
-    depending on whether a test is true or false.

 [**comma-separated values**]{#comma-separated-values}
 :   (CSV) A common textual representation for tables
     in which the values in each row are separated by commas.